$47.62-$59.00 hourly / $8,254.74-$10,226.18 monthly / $99,056.88-$122,714.16 annual

 Keep detailed and accurate records

-Graduation from high school or its equivalent AND completion of an American Sign Language Interpreting program of at least 30 units or its equivalent.
+A. Graduation from high school or its equivalent AND three years of full-time, paid or unpaid experience as an interpreter for the Deaf or hard of hearing.
+Completion of an American Sign Language Interpreting program of at least 30 units or its equivalent is desirable.

 Our class specification generally describes the duties, responsibilities, and requirements characteristic of the position(s) within this job class.
 The duties, responsibilities, and requirements of a particular position within this class may vary from the duties of other positions within the class.